adarshdhakar/delta-demo/README.md

 # delta-demo
-This is a repo for delta demo class.
+This is a repo for delta demo class